 The Administration and general function in the general operating fund covers expenditures in the two broad areas of academic support and other support services.
-Other support services include administration and external relations.
+Other support services include administration.
 These areas are combined and reported in Table 4 under Administration and general.